keyboard-ergonomics/keymacs/README.md

 ## Application oriented layout

-I think an usable keyboard layout for all purposes is a mythical idea similar to idea of an universal programming language.
+I think the usable keyboard layout for all purposes is a mythical idea similar to idea of the universal programming language.
 A degree of usability always depends on UI of applications you used.
 Different apps have different frequency of key combinations and provide different hotkeys.
 Human languages beside English increase complexity